MangoMirage/captain-kitty-one-ear/Hollow-creatures.md

 Kitty knelt before the Portuguese woman, words faltering.
 Instead, Kitty kissed the woman’s hand, then wrapped her arms around her in a hug full of weight and warmth.

-The woman gasped—and then whispered, "Mãe… minha irmã…" And she was gone.
+The woman gasped - and then whispered, "Mãe… minha irmã…" And she was gone.

 Mandrake adjusted his spectacles one last time.
 “My books.
 My old chair.
 That Earl Grey waiting for me… Thank you, Captain.”
 He faded with the rustle of paper and the hush of a kettle beginning to sing.

 Then Isabel.

-“I won’t leave you,” she said, firm.
+“I won’t leave you,” she said firmly.

 “You must,” Kitty replied softly.
 “Captain’s always last to abandon ship.”